wp-plugins/nextgen-facebook/readme.txt

 default image, include Facebook buttons at the end of Posts and Pages, change the default thumbnail image sizes, etc.

+<strong>Afer you install the plugin, please <a
+href="http://wordpress.org/extend/plugins/nextgen-facebook/">take a moment to rate NextGEN Facebook and confirm compatibility</a> with your version of WordPress.</strong>

 == Screenshots ==

 1. WordPress v3.4.1 and NextGEN Facebook - The Settings Page